 - 1. Bonds and other obligations of the United States; the principal and interest of which are fully guaranteed by the United States; or obligations of the State. - 2.
 Certificate of deposits issued by financial institutions organized and authorized to operate in Michigan. - 3.
 Certain commercial paper. - 4.
 Securities issued or guaranteed by agencies or instruments of the United States government. - 5.
 United States government of Federal agency obligation repurchase agreements. - 6.
 Banker's acceptance issued by a bank that is a member of the FDIC. - 7.
 Certain mutual funds. - 8.
-Investment pools, as authorized by the surplus funds investment pool act, Act No. 367 of the Public Acts of 1982
+Investment pools, as authorized by the surplus funds investment pool act, Act No. 367 of the Public Acts of 1982.

-Investments at June 30, 2015, consisted of the following:
+Investments at June 30, 2016, consisted of the following:

 Investment Maturities (in years)

-Investment Type estment Type Fair Value Current 1-5 6-10 More than 10
+Investment Type Fa ir Value Current 1-5 6-10 Mo re than 10

-MILAF \$ 11,382 \$ 11,382 \$ \$ \$
+MILAF \$ 11,410 \$ 11,410 \$ \$ \$